So, how can you grab hold of God’s revelation? If the Bible offers you a transformative power, how can you let it impact your life?

 “As we read, and the longer we read, we, begin to ‘get it’ — we are in conversation with God.
 We find ourselves listening and answering in matters that most concern us: who we are, where we came from, where we are going, what makes us tick, the texture of the world and the communities we live in, and — most of all — the incredible love of God among us, doing for us what we cannot do for ourselves.

 “Through reading the Bible, we see that there is far more to the world, more to us, more to what we see and more to what we don’t see — more to everything! — than we had ever dreamed, and that this ‘more’ has to do with God.

 “This is new for many of us, a different sort of book — a book that reads us even as we read it.
 We are used to picking up and reading books for what we can get out of them: information we can use, inspiration to energize us, instructions on how to do something or other, entertainment to while away a rainy day, wisdom that will guide us into better living.
 These things can and do take place when reading the Bible, but the Bible is given to us in the first place simply to invite us to make ourselves at home in the world of God, God’s word and world, and become familiar with the way God speaks and the ways in which we answer him with our lives.”

 What’s up with that?
 A book that reads us even as we read it?
 That’s a pretty strange statement at first glance.
-What other book can you say that about?
-What magazine has ever read you as you read it?
-When you hold a Bible in your hands, it contains our collective stories.
+What other book can we say that about?
+What magazine ever reads us as we read it?
+The Bible contains our collective stories.
 Each of us can find little glimpses of ourselves in its pages.
-The people in the Bible are a whole lot like you, and a lot of them were far from perfect.
+The people in the Bible are a whole lot like us, and a lot of them were far from perfect.
 We need to open our eyes and see what God would have each of us understand about ourselves.